oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 1. The attacker can initiate the flow and manipulate the context of an authorization request.
     E.g. the attacker can obtain a QR code or user code, or can request an authentication/authorization decision from the user.
-2. The interaction between the Initiating Device and authentication device is unauthenticated.
+2. The interaction between the Initiating Device and Authorization Device is unauthenticated.
     E.g. it is left to the user to decide if the QR code, user code or authentication request is being presented in a legitimate context

 A number of protocols that have been standardized, or are in the process of being standardized that share these characteristics include: